vumdao/aws-eks-the-hard-way/sa-daemonset-node/README.md

 ## **In another words, this post is about Configuring the Amazon VPC CNI plugin to use IAM roles for service accounts**
 - The Amazon VPC CNI plugin for Kubernetes is the networking plugin for pod networking in Amazon EKS clusters.
 The plugin is responsible for allocating VPC IP addresses to Kubernetes nodes and configuring the necessary networking for pods on each node.
 The plugin:
-    - Requires IAM permissions, provided by the AWS managed policy AmazonEKS_CNI_Policy, to make calls to AWS APIs on your behalf.
+    - Requires IAM permissions, provided by the AWS managed policy `AmazonEKS_CNI_Policy`, to make calls to AWS APIs on your behalf.
     - Creates and is configured to use a service account named `aws-node` when it's deployed.
 The service account is bound to a Kubernetes `clusterrole` named `aws-node`, which is assigned the required Kubernetes permissions.

 <br>